jeffhuang4704/vulasset/v54-db-pod.md

 Consider a scenario where a network-mounted drive, such as an NFS server, is unavailable.
 In this case, the Controller will not be able to save data to the db-pod.
 Instead, the Controller can store the data in Consul first.
 Continuous migration can help in this scenario, adding more resilience to NeuVector.

-During migration period, NeuVector function will not be impacted as the patched read/write scan report function will act accordingly.

-During the migration period, NeuVector's functionality will not be affected, as the patched read/write scan report function mentioned above will handle it.
+During the migration period, NeuVector's functionality will not be affected, as the patched read/write scan report function mentioned above will handle it. [code changes](#what-code-will-be-changed-on-controller)

 **Performance:**